grscheller/dotfiles/README.md

 ## Factoids

 - POSIX compliant installation scripts
-  - actually Dash compliant (I use the "local" keyword)
+  - actually Dash compliant (I use the non-POSIX "local" keyword)
   - on Pop!OS /usr/bin/sh -> dash
 - Fish abbreviations to install from anywhere
   - dfInstall -> for dfInstall